 • Association of Jewish Libraries:

-AJL Proceedings -- A record of Judaica library papers presented at AJL national
+AJL Conference Proceedings -- A record of Judaica library papers presented at AJL annual national conferences.

 • Simmons College Graduate School of Library and Information Science. - Continuing Education Workshops - online courses (fees vary)